maomidmao/2025-ITCS383-JITNONGNOOONG/Project Phase 2 Part 2/D4_IMPACT_ANALYSIS.md

 | api.js (FE)      | x         | x       | x       | x             | x                | x                  | x            | -            | x             | x              |
 | dogs.js (FE)     | x         | x       | x       | x             | x                | x                  | x            | 1            | -             | x              |
 | index.js (FE)    | x         | x       | x       | x             | x                | x                  | x            | 1            | x             | -              |

+## Connectivity Matrix Analysis

+The connectivity matrix shows the shortest distance between modules.

+server.js has short distances to many modules, showing it is the central controller. config/db.js is also close to many modules, making it a key shared dependency.

+Distance = 1 means direct connection, such as dogs.js → dogService.js.
+Distance = 2 or 3 means indirect connections.

+"x" means no connection, which shows some modules are independent.
+This is good for reducing side effects.

+However, many modules depend on shared components like config/db.js and middleware/auth.js.
+Changes in these modules can affect many others.

+Overall, the matrix confirms a moderately connected system with some strong central dependencies.

 ## Analysis Questions